-The North Carolina Community Colleges System Office (through ApprenticeshipNC) functions as the State Apprenticeship Agency with authority to determine whether apprenticeship programs operating in this State conform to the provisions of Article 1A of Chapter 115D of the North Carolina General Statutes, the State Board of Community Colleges Code, and the standards published by the U.S. Secretary of Labor in Title 29, Parts 29 and 30 of the Code of Federal Regulations.
+State conform to the provisions of Article 1A of Chapter 115D of the North

+Carolina General Statutes, the State Board of Community Colleges Code,

+Parts 29 and 30 of the Code of Federal Regulations.
 The State Apprenticeship Agency is the state registration agency and has the responsibility for registering apprenticeship programs, agreements, and apprentices.
 The following federal regulations are hereby incorporated and adopted, to be administered by ApprenticeshipNC:

-- (a) 29 CFR 29.3 Eligibility and procedure for registration of an apprenticeship program - (b) 29 CFR 29.4 Criteria for apprenticeable occupations - (c) 29 CFR 29.5 Standards of apprenticeship - (d) 29 CFR 29.6 Program performance standards - (e) 29 CFR 29.7 Apprenticeship agreement - (f) 29 CFR 29.8 Deregistration of a registered program

-(g) 29 CFR 29.9 - Reinstatement of program registration

-(h) 29 CFR 29.12 - Complaints
+- (a) 29 CFR 29.3 Eligibility and procedure for registration of an apprenticeship program - (b) 29 CFR 29.4 Criteria for apprenticeable occupations - (c) 29 CFR 29.5 Standards of apprenticeship - (d) 29 CFR 29.6 Program performance standards - (e) 29 CFR 29.7 Apprenticeship agreement - (f) 29 CFR 29.8 Deregistration of a registered program - (g) 29 CFR 29.9 Reinstatement of program registration - (h) 29 CFR 29.12 Complaints